MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/04_My_Math_Module_Project_Part_2.md

 6. In `LastNameFirstInitial_Math.py`, create a function that takes the radius of a sphere as an argument, and returns the surface area of the sphere.<br>Hint: The formula for the surface area of a sphere is: $V = 4 \pi r^2$.<br><br>
 7. In `LastNameFirstInitial_Math.py`, create a function that takes the x and y coordinates of two points (i.e. x1, y1, x2, y2), and returns distance between the two points.<br>Hint: The distance formula is: $d = \sqrt{(x_{2} - x_{1})^{2} + (y_{2} - y_{1})^{2}}$.<br><br>
 8. Save and test your functions by calling them from `LastNameFirstInitial_Main.py`.<br><br>
+9. Add at least 3 more math formula functions to your module.
+[Click here for some ideas](https://www.matematica.pt/en/useful/math-formulas.php#google_vignette). <br><br>
+10. Save and test your functions by calling them from `LastNameFirstInitial_Main.py`.<br><br>
-9. Add a counter to `LastNameFirstInitial_Math.py` that tracks how many times a function from your module has been called.
+11. Add a counter to `LastNameFirstInitial_Math.py` that tracks how many times a function from your module has been called.
    * First, define a counter variable.
    * Next, declare your counter variable as global in each function.
    * Next, add a line of code to increment your counter variable in each function.
    * Finally, write a function to return the value of your counter.<br><br>
-10. Save and test by calling your functions from `LastNameFirstInitial_Main.py`.
+12. Save and test by calling your functions from `LastNameFirstInitial_Main.py`.
 Respond to prompts 4 and 5.